 A chart is provided in the back of this manual to help you keep track of your results.
 This can help you easily see the changes or inconsistencies which indicate problems.
-The chart also acts as a report card and helps you give a more accurate diagnosis of system health.
-These values can be entered into a computer spreadsheet program for creating charts, and storing data.
+The chart also acts as a report card and helps you give a much more accurate diagnosis of system health.